 CTM has again delivered an excellent result in tough economic conditions.
-Most pleasing was all CTM regions experienced record profits, and all acquisitions contributed to the organic profit growth.
+The most pleasing aspect was that all CTM regions experienced record profits, and all acquisitions contributed to the organic profit growth.
 We remain well placed to benefit from future upturns in the general economic environment.
 The 75.1% acquisition of Wealthy Aim Investments Limited ("Westminster Travel"), on 29 January 2014, continues the global expansion strategy and has the Group operating out of 37 cities in 15 countries with over 1,300 employees.